Claiming Tax Benefits / Tax Deductions

 They lower the Income Tax indirectly, by reducing the tax base.

-(Foreign) Capital Gains, Dividends, Stocks
+(Foreign) Capital Gains, Interests, Dividends, Stocks

 Employees beware: the company (usually) does not file your Income Tax Return

-In most cases, they won't.
-You may get the personal tax deduction in 12 parts added to your monthly income, but more often than not, spouses, childeren and other benefits are not accounted for, and so you miss out on these benefits: it can be for a 2-child family up to 85.000 CZK per year (without counting gifts, mortgage etc)!
+Being employed at a Czech company does not mean that the company will file a Tax Return on your behalf.In most cases, they won't.
+You may get the personal tax deduction in 12 parts added to your monthly income, but more often than not, spouses, childeren and other benefits are not accounted for, and so you miss out on these benefits: it can be for a 2-child family up to 80.000 CZK per year (without counting gifts, mortgage etc)!

 Secondly - and this is not uncommon: When you return to your home country, your Tax Office may ask to prove that you have paid your taxes in Czech Republic.
 Usually the annual income statement your employer prepares is not considered official proof - an extra reason to file a Tax Return, even if there would be no tax benefit to claim.
 Such a Tax Return is usually accepted as official proof, although there are countries that in addition demand a proof of Tax Residence (apply for it while still in CZ!!!).